Team-Cha0s/picoCTF-2021/README.md

 picoCTF 2021 Write-Ups by Team Cha0s (final score: , final placement globaly: ).

 For the following tables,
-:white_check_mark: indicates a completed puzzle and write-up,
+:white_check_mark: indicates a completed puzzle and write-up, and :x: an incomplete puzzle.
-:black_large_square: a completed puzzle with no write-up, and
-:x: an incomplete puzzle.

 ## General Skills